stacklio/stackl/docs/devel/DEVELOPMENT.md

 1. Develop your changes and regularly update your local branch against upstream.

     - Always rebase with the latest master before making a pull request
+    - Preferably make all your changes in one commit, if you need multiple commits for some reason please explain why

 1. Commit changes and push to your fork.